DomainDrivenArchitecture/ddaArchitecture/README.md

 The concepts itself will show their state on their introduction.
 Most of them will be valid.
 Each concept will reside in its own topic/concept chapter.

 # Thanks to Contributers
 Thanks to all contributors.
-The contributors are:
+As there are:
  * M.Mörike
  * M.Caspari
  * T.Scherer